United Group: United Media

 United Media is a combination of top Pay TV channels in the region (sports, movies, kids) and CAS Media providing clients with targeted media buying on most of the regional cable channels.
 United Media channel offer is available for cable, DTH, OTT, and IPTV distribution.
 In 2018, United Media announced the acquisition of Direct Media, a regional advertising agency.

+United Group's news and current-affairs operations in the former Yugoslavia were reorganized under the Adria News Network (ANN), a structure within the group overseeing a dozen media outlets.
+Veteran journalist Brent Sadler was appointed Chief News Executive of ANN, with responsibility for overseeing United Group's news outlets across the region.
+In Serbia, ANN includes the television stations N1 and Nova S, the daily newspaper Danas, and the weekly magazine Radar.
+In May 2026 the United Group reached an agreement with Alpac Capital to sell Adria News Network.